-On March 11, 2010, Prophecy entered into a royalty purchase agreement, dated for reference as March 5, 2010, with Dunview Services Limited, a private British Virgin Islands company holding a 2% royalty on production from the licenses of the Ulaan Ovoo coal property, to acquire such royalty in full by consideration including US \$130,000 and the issuance of 2,000,000 Prophecy Shares.
+On March 11, 2010, Prophecy entered into a royalty purchase agreement, dated for reference as March 5, 2010, with Dunview Services Limited, a private British Virgin Islands company holding a 2% royalty on production from the licenses of the Ulaan Ovoo coal property, to acquire such royalty in full by consideration including US \$130,000 and the issuance of the equivalent of 20,000 Prophecy Shares.
 This transaction was completed on April 30, 2010.